iDebugAll/nextbox-ui-plugin/README.md

     'ASA': 'firewall',
 }
 ```
 Keys are searched substrings.
-Keys should be valid icon types as listed above.
+Values should be valid icon types as listed above.

 3. Default value is 'unknown' (renders as a question mark icon).